CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 - Follow Swem's advice and start with a fast dictation, so fast you cannot quite keep up, followed by a practically perfect one.
 As you get better, you will find this approach works better.
 Switch when appropriate, or use a mix.

 # Additional Advice

+## Don't Rush, but Don't Stall

+It might take a chapter or two for an earlier chapter to sink in, but if that doesn't work do not hesitate to review older chapters.

 ## Difficult Words